adibfirman/adibfirman.github.io/_blog-contents/komentari-fungsimu/index.en.md

 }
 ```

-Basically the way to read a function is from the name of the function, namely: `setLocation` we will conclude that this function will set* a \_location*, but what _location_ question? and for what? so for the next we will see the contents of the function, namely
+Basically, how we read a function in JS just directly what function name that has been provided, in our case on above we named it as `setLocation` we will conclude that function will set a new location, but what kind of location? what the purpose for? in below we will try to understang bit-by-bit to knowing better that function.

 ```js
 window.location.href = `${x}://${y}`;